 Hoegner wrote that Tether currently has cash or cash equivalent of around $2.1 billion, which represents about 74% of its current outstanding stablecoins.
-The remaining 26% is held by Bitfinex, the crypto exchange that was charged by the New York Attorney General’s office for draining $700 million from Tether to cover its alleged $850 million loss.
+Bitfinex holds the remaining 26%.
+The New York Attorney General’s office charged crypto exchange.
+That was for draining $700 million from Tether to cover its alleged $850 million loss.

 Meanwhile, as of February 19, the official website of Tether still stated that its stablecoins are 100% backed “by traditional currency held in our reserves.
 So 1 USD₮ is always equivalent to 1 USD.”
 Interestingly, around Feb.
 27, Tether subtlely added some language to this statement, an apparent attempt to obscure the definition of “100% backed”.

-The additions hedge on the initial claim slightly, stating that “every tether is always 100% backed by our reserves, which include traditional currency and cash equivalents and, from time to time, may include other assets and receivables from loans made by Tether to third parties, which may include affiliated entities (collectively, “reserves”).”
+The additions hedge on the initial claim slightly, stating that “ our reserves always 100% back every tether.
+That includes traditional currency and cash equivalents and, from time to time.
+It may include other assets and receivables from loans made by Tether to third parties, which may include affiliated entities (collectively, “reserves”).”

-In a February 21 meeting with NYAG, Tether and Bifinex’s lawyers, David Miller and Jason Weinstein said that Tether’s reserves had “previously been encumbered and that the Companies intend to enter into an agreement in the future to provide the Bitfinex platform with a line of credit from Tether’s reserves.”
+In a February 21 meeting with NYAG, Tether and Bifinex’s lawyers, David Miller and Jason Weinstein, said that Tether’s reserves had “previously encumbered.
+And the Companies intend to agree that in the future to provide the Bitfinex platform with a line of credit from Tether’s reserves.”

-Shortly afterward, NYAG followed up with Miller and Weinstein for more clarification, requesting all documents related to the issuance and redemption of tether and transaction records between Tether and Bitfinex.
+Shortly afterward, NYAG followed up with Miller and Weinstein for more clarification.
+It was requesting all documents related to the issuance and redemption of tether and transaction records between Tether and Bitfinex.
 Specifically, they asked for records dated between Aug.-Oct.
 2018, “regarding $400 million in tethers redemption via Bitfinex.”

-It was not clear what kind of information Weinstein eventually provided to NYAG, but it seems from the April 24 lawsuit NYAG presented that the office never received the documents it needs to lift the cloud around Tether’s reserves.
+It was not clear what kind of information Weinstein eventually provide to NYAG.
+Still, it seems from the April 24 lawsuit NYAG presented that the office never received the documents.
+It needs to lift the cloud around Tether’s reserves.